Jim-JMCD/genFRN/README.md

 __*Any changes made to the directory contents after the renaming has completed could interfer with the recovery process*__.

-__*Bailing out during processing :*__
+__*Bailing out during re-name processing :*__
 * BASH       : The excutable log file can be used to undo processing up the point of bail out.
-* POWERSHELL : Recovery from a bail out is manual.
+* POWERSHELL : Recovery from a bail out after the script has started re-naming files is manual.
 Powershell does not have the functiolaity of the bash *trap* command.

 __*Recovery*__
 In the directory that is processed an executable log file is created.
 To recover run the command: